Import from the US to Kenya

 - ✓ Excise Duty: varies by product (alcohol, electronics, cosmetics)

-Import Process — China to Kenya
+Import Process — US to Kenya

 All commercial imports require an Import Declaration Form (IDF) submitted via Kenya TradeNet.
 An import PIN registered with KRA is mandatory.
 Goods are inspected (often Pre-Verification of Conformity / PVoC) and cleared through SIMBA at Mombasa or Nairobi (JKIA for air freight).
 Licensed customs agents handle most commercial entries.